Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/difference between depression and sadness.md

 Specific triggers will often cause sadness, whereas depression may have no identifiable cause.
 Sadness is a part of depression but is more temporary in nature.

-A person should seek a medical opinion if sadness continues for a disproportionate amount of time.
-This could indicate the development of depression.
+Sadness that continues for a disproportionate amount of time could indicate the development of depression.